A Clear Perspective: The Storied History of Collectible Glassware

-Glass is one of humanity's most enduring materials — ancient in origin, endlessly versatile, and capable of breathtaking beauty.
+Glass is one of humanity's most enduring materials, ancient in origin, endlessly versatile, and capable of breathtaking beauty.
 For collectors of vintage glassware, understanding its history adds a rich layer of meaning to every piece.
-At Collectibles by Deon, our glassware collection spans some of the most celebrated styles and periods in the history of this remarkable material.
+At Collectibles by Deon, the Art Glass and Carnival Glass collections span some of the most celebrated styles and periods in the history of this remarkable material.

 Ancient Origins